- What is OMPAC?

 - your responsibility to patient-advocacy in an effort to maintain a high standard of health care in Oregon; and,

 - the profession's interest in and need to foster an ongoing dialogue between medicine and public policy makers.

-A Board of Directors composed of OMPAC members from each of Oregon's five congressional districts directs OMPAC's activities as well as one alliance member.
+A Board of Directors composed of OMA members.
 Members of the board are approved annually by the OMA Executive Committee of the Board of Trustees.
-OMPAC board members are not eligible for reappointment for more than five consecutive years.

 Only through collective political action can we ensure that our lawmakers will hear the voice of medicine.
 These lawmakers are shaping the future of the medical profession and it is the professional responsibility of all members of the medical community to be involved in the political process.

 The philosopher Plato said that "the punishment of wise men who refuse to take part in the affairs of government is to live under the government of unwise men."